NLnetLabs/krill/doc/development/06_ca_manager.md

     // TA signer CLI.
     ta_signer_store: Option<AggregateStore<TrustAnchorSigner>>,

-    // shared task queue:
+    // Shared task queue:
-    // - listens for events in the ca_store
+    // - listens for events in the ca_store.
-    // - processed by the Scheduler
+    // - processed by the Scheduler.
-    // - can be used here to schedule tasks through the api
+    // - can be used here to schedule tasks through the api.
     tasks: Arc<TaskQueue>,

     config: Arc<Config>,